actionml/docs.actionml.com/pio_cli_cheatsheet.md

 These commands must be run in this order, but can be repeated once previous commands are run.
 So many trains are expected after a build and many deploys of the same model are allowed.

+Assuming there is data in the EventServer and engine.json is configured correctly:

  - `pio build` this registers the `engine.json` params with the meta-store as defined in the `pio-env.sh`, it also uses sbt to compile and create jars from the engine code.
 Any change to `engine.json` will only take effect after `pio build` even if the code has not changed.
- - `pio train` pulls data from the event store and creates a model
+ - `pio train` pulls the latest data from the event store and creates a model
- - `pio deploy` creates a PredictionServer instance to serve query results based on the last trained model
+ - `pio deploy` creates a PredictionServer to answer queries
- - `nohup pio deploy &` creates a daemon of the PredictionServer for the current engine-instance
+ - `nohup pio deploy &` creates a daemon of the PredictionServer

 ##<a id='ur-workflow'></a> Universal Recommender Example

 {{> urworkflow}}